jaeyk/ethnic-media-911-shock/README.md

 - **Design**: The 9/11 attacks are an example of a natural experiment.
 The intervention---the terrorist attacks---was unexpected.
 Had the 9/11 attacks not occurred, the world would have continued in the way that it had existed before.
 This counterfactual world helps identify the causal effects of the intervention, as trends in the pre-intervention period can be compared with those in the post-intervention period.
 This research design is called [an interrupted time series design](https://en.wikipedia.org/wiki/Interrupted_time_series).
 - **Treatment**: This research design allows us to identify the causal effects of **threats** on the political behaviors of immigrant communities.
 The 9/11 attacks mean different things to different people.
 Defining the meaning of the intervention as precisely as possible helps reduce confusion that can arise from different interpretations.
 Here, my focus is on the impact of the 9/11 attacks on immigrant communities.
 For these marginalized populations, the hawkish policy (i.e., the War on Terrorism) and the accompanying xenophobic public opinion were threatening in that they caused this population to suffer increasing uncertainty about their safety.
 - **Mechanism**: We hypothesized that **threats** induce **information seeking**.
 After 9/11, immigrant communities might have been compelled to collect information on the treatment of Muslims in the United States to reduce the uncertainty they felt about their safety in the rapidly changing political climate.
-- **Case selection**: Arab and Indian Americans were ideal cases to test this argument for the ways in which they were **associated** with the image of terrorists.
-Arab Americans were targeted by the War on Terrorism and the xenophobic public opinion in the post-9.11 period because they came from the Muslim-majority countries and, thus, they were often perceived and treated as "potential terrorists."
-Indian Americans were also targeted because of their physical resemblance to Arab Americans in the eyes of white Americans.
+- **Case selection**: Arabs and South Asians became subject to U.S. state surveillance and negative media reporting due to their associations with Muslims.
+These perceived threats would have caused them to experience increasing uncertainty about their safety and compelled them to collect information on the political treatment of Muslims in the U.S.

 ### Text Data and Hypotheses

 - Text Data: The proof of the pudding is in the eating.
 What data can provide evidence for this claim?
 Ideally, we would like to have a large number of observations before and after the intervention.
 Otherwise, we lack statistical power to reject the null hypothesis (i.e., that the intervention and the observed change have no statistically significant relationship).
 Political scientists usually track political opinions through surveys.
 However, many observations of the targeted populations for this study were unlikely to be captured by most political opinion survey data collected at the national level using probability sampling (e.g., American National Election Studies).
 In this context, text data could serve as an alternative to the survey data.
 The [Ethnic NewsWatch](https://www.proquest.com/products-services/ethnicnewswatch_hist.html) database, created by Proquest, has compiled more than 2.5 million articles published by ethnic media in the U.S over the last four decades.
-- **H1:** We can take advantage of the text data by re-framing the question.
-Threats encourage information seeking.
-Information seeking increases demands for newspaper articles related to these threats.
-Therefore, the number of articles on threats can be considered as a proxy for measuring the change in information seeking.
-This is a reasonable assumption, as ethnic newspapers heavily rely on the demands of their ethnic communities.
-Therefore, the 9/11 attacks would have made Arab and Indian American newspapers publish more articles on **U.S. political news on Muslim communities** in the post-9.11 period compared to the number they had published in previous years (**H1**).
+- **H1:** The September 11 attacks made Arab American and Indian American newspapers publish more articles on U.S. political news related to Muslim communities in the post-9/11 period than in previous years.
-- **H2:** A related question is the origin issue.
-To what extent can we be confident that this change in the number of articles published on the treatment of the Muslim populations in the U.S. indicates the origin of the threat is *domestic* (the hawkish U.S. policy and the xenophobic public opinion) not *international* (the spread of terrorism)?
-Collecting additional data could be useful to validate this theoretical assumption.
-If the international threat was present, then Arab and Indian American newspapers should have published more articles on the Muslim populations **outside of the U.S.** in the post-9.11 period vis-à-vis the pre-intervention period (**H2**).
-If only H1 were true and H2 were false, then the tests would confirm that the origin of the threats was domestic.
-If they were both true, then the sources of threats were both domestic and international sources.
+- **H2:** Arab American and Indian American newspapers published more articles on Muslim populations outside than inside the U.S. in the post-9/11 period than in the pre-intervention period.